keny-studio/softwar-ext/README.md

 # softwar-ext

-Software Related Things - Shortcuts, Extensions, Plugins, Themes, etc.
+## $${\color{red}Softwar.ext}$$ - Software Related Things - Shortcuts, Extensions, Themes, Settings, etc.

+<br>"EXT is a file extension.
+It typically indicates a file that contains data specific to a particular application or program."